 - facilitating the ratification of international human rights instruments

-- coordinating Ireland’s active participation in international human rights bodies, including the UN Human Rights Council, to which Ireland has been elected a member for the period 2013-2015
+- coordinating Ireland’s active participation in international human rights bodies, including the Third Committee of the UN General Assembly and the UN Human Rights Council.
+Ireland served on the Council for the first time during the period from 2013-2015.

 International Human Rights bodies

 We have long championed the vital role of the United Nations in the promotion and protection of human rights.
 Ireland has sought to promote effective international action on global human rights issues since becoming a Member State of the United Nations in 1955.